minaohh/mina-blog/content/blog/advantages-of-knowing-multiple-programming-languages/index.md

 - Only three of us developed the website.
 We had to determine the best Tech Stack to use.
 - **✅ Requirement**: Create a Minimum Viable Product (MVP). 😎 Meaning, we should create the product with only the core features as fast as possible.
 - **😓Dilemma**: I was the Project Manager and Back-end Developer for the project.
 Planning and organizing were second nature to me, but my back-end skills were limited to Enterprise programming (JavaEE).
-- 🏆**Solution**: Use the Tech Stack that's easy to setup and code.
+- 🏆**Solution**: Use the Tech Stack that's easy to set up and code.
 This is where point 1 above came in handy.
 I had to learn PHP and Laravel — fast!
 And I did! 🎉

 **Instead of just sticking to what I know** (JavaEE tech stack), which takes time to set up and even more time to code, **I adapted to the demands of the project and learned a new language so we can achieve our goals**.
 When you know more technologies and the nuances between them, you can deliver results in the smartest way possible.